Digital Equipment Corporation: Early 1990s faltering and attempted turnaround

 As microprocessors continued to improve in the 1980s, it soon became clear that the next generation would offer performance and features equal to the best of DECs low-end minicomputer lineup.
 Worse, the Berkeley RISC and Stanford MIPS designs were aiming to introduce 32-bit designs that would outperform the fastest members of the VAX family, DEC's cash cow.

+The company recognized that RISC offered at least twice as many MIPS per cost as VAX, but funded so many competing projects in reaction during the 1980s that it lost control of its strategy until the early 1990s.
 Constrained by the huge success of their VAX and VMS products, which followed the proprietary model, the company was very late to respond to these threats.
 In the early 1990s, DEC found its sales faltering and its first layoffs followed.
 The company that created the minicomputer, a dominant networking technology, and arguably the first computers for personal use, had abandoned the "low end" market, whose dominance with the PDP-8 had built the company in a previous generation.
 Decisions about what to do about this threat led to infighting within the company that seriously delayed their responses.

 One group suggested that every possible development in the industry be poured into the construction of a new VAX family that would leapfrog the performance of the existing machines.
 This would limit the market erosion in the top-end segment, where profit margins were maximized and DEC could continue to survive as a minicomputer vendor.
 This line of thought led, eventually, to the VAX 9000 series, which were plagued with problems when they were first introduced in October 1989, already two years late.
 The problems took so long to work out, and the prices of the systems were so high, that DEC was never able to make the line the success they hoped.